top of page

 Brand Message Consistency: Why Your Message Keeps Changing

 A shifting message can be frustrating.
 For many leaders, the first instinct is to fix the communication.
-They hire a new writer, build a brand guide and run a messaging workshop.
-When the inconsistency continues they can't understand why.
+They hire a new writer, build a brand guide, and run a messaging workshop.
+When the inconsistency continues, they can't understand why.
 I do.
 Brand message consistency starts at the top, not in a guide.
 If the leaders of the organization have not agreed on the message, no amount of fabulous writing is going to fix that.
-Three People, Three Different Answers A few years ago,
+The Importance of Brand Message Consistency Brand mes

 Kim Fischer